daronphang/programming-resources/databases/vendors/NoSQL/cassandra/performance.md

 There are index-like features in Cassandra that can reduce the number of tables you need to maintain on your own.
 One feature is called secondary indexes.

 Secondary indexes only operate locally to a node.
 Using it means talking to all nodes because the coordinator doesn’t know which nodes contain the data if you use other columns to query data than the actual partition key.

+As secondary indexes pull data from multiple partitions, using ORDER BY is not allowed.
+Also, even with secondary indexes, the WHERE clause is required to have at least one EQ due to performance issue.